paulvino/java-project-78/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/bdbaf3df903401712f4d/test_coverage)](https://codeclimate.com/github/paulvino/java-project-78/test_coverage)

 ### Description:
-Data validator os a library that can be used to check the correctness of any data.
+Data validator is a library that can be used to check the correctness of any data.
 First of all, we are talking about form data filled in by users.
 The [yup](https://github.com/jquense/yup) library is taken as a basis for the project.